Nikolay Gapich: Interwar period

 After the end of hostilities, he continued to serve in the Far East.
-From April 1922 – head of the communications team of the 2nd Separate Rifle Battalion of the border troops.
-From August 1922 – platoon commander of the 1st Communications Company.
-Then he served in the newly formed 1st Trans–Baikal Infantry Division: from September 1922 – assistant regiment commander for the technical part, and from November 1923 – assistant to the division's communications chief.
-From May 1924 – the head of the communications team of the 1st Chita Rifle Regiment, and from November of the same year – the commander of the communications platoon of the same regiment.
+In April 1922 he became head of the communications team of the 2nd Separate Rifle Battalion of the border troops.
+From August 1922 he served as platoon commander of the 1st Communications Company.
+Then he served in the newly formed 1st Trans–Baikal Infantry Division: from September 1922 as assistant regiment commander for the technical part, and from November 1923 as assistant to the division's communications chief.
+Beginning in May 1924 he was the head of the communications team of the 1st Chita Rifle Regiment, and from November of the same year he was the commander of the communications platoon of the same regiment.
 Then he studied at the Vladivostok infantry school, after which in November 1925, he was appointed commander of a separate communications company of the 1st Rifle Division.

 On October 1, 1927, he was enrolled as a student at the main faculty of the Mikhail Frunze Military Academy, from which he graduated on May 1, 1930, and in the same month was appointed chief of staff of the 9th Communications Regiment in the Belorussian Military District.
 From January 1931, he served as assistant chief of communications of the Belorussian Military District, and in April he was approved in this position.
-From December 30, 1932, to February 22, 1936 – Chief of the Signal Corps of the Belorussian Military District.
+From December 30, 1932, to February 22, 1936 he was Chief of the Signal Corps of the Belorussian Military District.

-From October 1936 – student of the Academy of the General Staff of the Workers' and Peasants' Red Army.
-In June 1938, he graduated from the Academy, and was left there as a teacher in the Department of Operational Art; from April 1940 – senior lecturer of the same department.
+Beginning in October 1936 he studied at the Academy of the General Staff of the Workers' and Peasants' Red Army.
+In June 1938, he graduated from the Academy, and remained there as a teacher in the Department of Operational Art, where he became senior lecturer of the same department in April 1940.
 Here Gapich prepared several textbooks on the communications service, scientific works and received the title of associate professor of the Academy.

 On July 26, 1940, he was appointed head of the Communications Department of the Workers' and Peasants' Red Army.
-Having familiarized himself with the state of affairs in the Directorate, he came to the conclusion that there was a huge shortage of communications equipment in the troops.
-From October 1940 to June 1941, he repeatedly addressed reports on the need to urgently rectify matters to People's Commissar of Defense Semyon Timoshenko, Chiefs of the General Staff Kirill Meretskov and Georgy Zhukov, Chairman of the Defense Committee under the Council of People's Commissars of the Soviet Union Kliment Voroshilov, but the measures he proposed did not have been implemented.
+Having familiarized himself with the state of affairs in the Directorate, he came to the conclusion that the army suffered from a huge shortage of communications equipment.
+From October 1940 to June 1941, he repeatedly addressed reports on the need to urgently rectify matters to People's Commissar of Defense Semyon Timoshenko, Chiefs of the General Staff Kirill Meretskov and Georgy Zhukov, and Chairman of the Defense Committee under the Council of People's Commissars of the Soviet Union Kliment Voroshilov, but the measures he proposed were not implemented.
 As a result, from the first days of the Great Patriotic War, the lack of proper communication at all levels of troops became one of the important reasons for losses in command and control of troops and military defeats.